gtendas/gtendas.github.io/index.md

 I did my PhD in mathematics at [Macquarie University](https://mq.edu.au), in Sydney, under the supervision of <a href="https://researchers.mq.edu.au/en/persons/steve-lack">Steve Lack</a>.
 After that I held a postdoc position at [Masaryk University](https://www.muni.cz/en) in Brno.
 My research interests include category theory and related areas of pure mathematics; at the moment I'm working on enriched categories and logic.

+With Nicola Gambino I'm organizing the workshop [Categorical Logic and Higher Categories](https://gtendas.github.io/clhc/) that will be held at the University of Manchester in December 2024.